NITCbase/nitcbase.github.io/docs/NITCbase_Commands.md

 * The first line must contain the names of the attributes of the relation separated by commas.
 * Second line onwards records are specified as *comma-seperated attribute values*, in the **same order** as the attrbiutes listed in the first line.
 * Only **one record is allowed per line.**
+* The CSV file must be stored in the path `NITCBase/Files/Input_Files`.
 #### Syntax
 ```bash
 import filename